 - You no longer notice the same results from your regular dosage

 One of the reasons why most people choose CBD oil over other CBD products is their longevity.
 CBD tinctures tend to last longer than cannabidiol in other forms.

-The best way to store CBD oil is in a dark dripper bottle.
-Make sure you store it in the air-tight bottle, preferably in its original packaging and keep it in a cool place.
+The best way to store CBD oil is in a dark, opaque bottle.
+Make sure you store it in an air-tight bottle, preferably in its original packaging and keep it in a cool place.
 For more information, check the product’s label or contact the retailer or manufacturer.

-A great way to extend the shelf life of CBD butter and CBD cooking oil is to store them in the freezer: CBD butter will stay good in the fridge for just a few weeks, but will last up to six months if frozen.
+A great way to extend the shelf life of CBD butter and CBD cooking oil is to store them in the freezer.
+CBD butter will stay good in the fridge for just a few weeks but will last up to six months if frozen.

 Tip: For easy storage, mix CBD cooking oil with herbs and pop it in the freezer in an ice cube tray.
 Then, when you want to use the oil simply pop out one or two ice cubes and leave the rest in the freezer!